-Below, Jesse Caron, MD, emergency medicine physician at Florida Hospital, explains how heat and humidity make you feel, signs and symptoms of heat illnesses and what you should do to protect yourself and your loved ones.
+Below, we explain how heat and humidity make you feel, signs and symptoms of heat illnesses and what you should do to protect yourself and your loved ones.

 Why does it happen?